Common B2B demand generation questions

 What metrics matter most for B2B demand generation?

-Pipeline generated, marketing-sourced revenue, and cost per opportunity matter most for B2B demand generation.
-Track these across attribution windows matching your sales cycle length.
+Pipeline generated, marketing-sourced revenue, and cost per opportunity matter most.
+Track these across attribution windows that match your sales cycle length, because shorter windows distort what you see.
 Traffic and engagement often correlate weakly with revenue unless tied to ICP-qualified conversion events.

 How do you attribute B2B marketing results?